-All appliances installed on your boat come with their own manuals.
+All appliances and entertainment systems come with their own manuals.
 These manuals contain detailed instructions and important safeguards.
-Thoroughly read and understand these manuals before using your boat's appliances.
+Read and understand these manuals before using your boat's appliances and entertainment systems.

 • If necessary, make sure the AC breaker is turned On for the appliance you wish to use.